 Although McFaul acknowledged it sounds corny, his motivation for coming out of retirement and forming another company is more altruistic than anything else.
 "It may sound altruistic but I'm doing this for the good of the industry," he said.
-"For me it's just the satisfaction of creating some innovative concepts to help the industri."
+"For me it's just the satisfaction of creating some innovative concepts to help the industry."

-For the record at s not about boredom because he's kept vey programming for this new venture.
+For the record, it's not about boredom because he's kept very busy preparing for this new venture.
 And it's not about fame because his name isn't on it.
-Instead, he's a sembled a team of experts to run the company artisinglement the concepts.
-"Physically, I son't want to be on the road 250 days a year or out in the forefront of this anymore," he said.
+Instead, he's assembled a team of experts to run the company and implement the concepts.
+"Physically, I don't want to be on the road 250 days a year or out in the forefront of this anymore," he said.